 Manufacturer and Type Several quality and cost-effective manufacturers are available.
 Honeywell and the customer will determine final selections.
-Equipment Identification As part of the ECM design and approval process, specific product selection will be provided for your review and approval.
+Equipment Identification Product cutsheets and specifications are available upon request.
+As part of the measure, design, and approval process, specific product selection will be provided for your review and approval.